Meteor-Community-Packages/meteor-collection2/README.md

 Books.simpleSchema().namedContext("insertForm").validateOne({title: "Ulysses", author: "James Joyce"}, "title", {modifier: false});
 ```

+## Inserting or Updating Without Validating

+To skip validation, use the `validate: false` option when calling `insert` or
+`update`.
+On the client (untrusted code), this will skip only client-side
+validation.
+On the server (trusted code), it will skip all validation.

 ## Additional SimpleSchema Options

 In addition to all the other schema validation options documented in the